 The only justification I can think of for the setting is to forge a more pronounced separation - alienation - between our protagonist, a mute bartender named Leo (Alexander Skarsgård), and his surroundings.
 His time and place.
 Leo is Amish, you see.
 Rejects technology as much as he possibly can, lives and behaves by a different code than everyone in his vicinity.
 Why such a person would wind up working in a strip club in the most electronically cacophonous city imaginable is anyone's guess - perhaps there's a throwaway explanation contained in the dialogue somewhere, but if so I missed or forgot it - but then again, even asking that question presupposes that Leo's religious identity or lifestyle really matters to the film.

 A perfectly fine setup.
 But whether it's because the search itself never finds any compelling direction, or that the Leo character is just too much of a cipher to ever drum up any interest, the primary thrust of Mute feels almost dormant.
-Maybe that's the reason why we spend so much time with the black-market medical duo of Cactus Bill (Paul Rudd) and his military pal Duck (Justin Theroux), the latter of whom builds cybernetic implants and limbs on the side.
-These two are involved with the underworld that Leo has to cross paths with throughout his hunt - drugs, prostitution, the usual, all running through that same nightclub and its owner, Maksim (Gilbert Owuor), in one direction or another.
+Maybe that's the reason why we spend so much time with the black-market medical duo of Cactus Bill (Paul Rudd) and his military pal Duck (Justin Theroux).
+These two are involved in the underworld that Leo has to cross paths with throughout his hunt - drugs, prostitution, the usual, all running through that same nightclub and its owner, Maksim (Gilbert Owuor), in one direction or another.
 But the scenes between Bill and Duck play out as slice-of-life.
-We hang out with these guys, get to know their habits, their depraved sexual appetites, their hobbies (bowling!), their businesses and side businesses, their immediate goals (in Bill's case, it's getting forged emigration papers so he and his daughter can move out of Berlin).
+We hang out with these guys, get to know their habits, their depraved sexual appetites, their hobbies (bowling!), their businesses and side businesses (for Duck, it's building cybernetic implants and limbs on the side), their immediate goals (in Bill's case, it's getting forged emigration papers so he and his daughter can move out of Berlin).
 We get a feel for their view of the world a lot more than we do for the film's presumptive philosophical center.
 Judging the screen time of the two primary sides to the story - Leo on one, Bill and Duck on the other - it's almost as if the movie subconsciously realizes the two rogue side characters are more interesting than the hero, so he was trimmed down to make more room for the scenes in which Jones' storytelling is more confident.